-Wilderness Road Regional Museum - Real Dublin Haunted Place
+Wilderness Road Regional Museum - Dublin VA Real Haunted Place

 The Wilderness Road Regional Museum was originally two separate homes—one built in 1810 and the other in 1816 by town-founder Adam Hance.
 The museum is now said to be haunted by the spirit of a young woman, perhaps a former resident of one of the buildings.
 Her apparition has been seen walking the grounds and standing in a window; lights are also known to flicker on and off.

 Nearby Real Haunts

 Get DirectionsView Larger Map

 Recently Shared Experiences & Comments

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - Wilderness Road Regional Museum

 Disclaimer: Virginia Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!